andrew/ultimate-awesome/README.md

 - [awesome-data-quality](https://github.com/sujjadshaik/awesome-data-quality) - A curated list of resources for testing, monitoring, and improving data quality across various data environments.
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.
 - [awesome-permissionless](https://github.com/systemvll/awesome-permissionless) - A curated list of permissionless decentralized services that allow open access without gatekeepers.
-- [awesome-agents.md](https://github.com/tairov/awesome-agents.md) - A curated list of resources, examples, and tools for AGENTS.md — a simple, open format for guiding coding agents.
 - [awesome-loading-indicators](https://github.com/Tai-Zhou/awesome-loading-indicators) - Awesome list about loading indicators in different languages.
 - [awesome-static-sites](https://github.com/tcubed-group/awesome-static-sites) - 📚 A curated collection of the best static site generators organized by type and language.
 - [game-dev-news](https://github.com/teamgravitydev/game-dev-news) - Curated list of gaming forums and news sources to keep you updated on industry trends, discussions, and developments. .